christopherhbianchi/RealTimeChatApp/README.md

 # RealTime Chat Application

-## Overview:
+## Overview
 This is a chat application that allows multiple users to communicate in real time, in a chat room style forum.
 Users may come in, choose their username, and begin exchanging messages across the message board.

+## Core Functionality
+1. Users are able to chat inside the forum application in real-time.
+2. Users are able to create, read, update, and delete their posted messages.

-## Technologies:
+## Technologies Used
+* NodeJS
+* Express
+* Socket.IO
+* jQuery
+* Mongoose
+* MongoDB

+## How Technologies Fit Together
 This is a NodeJS application which utilizes express, and socket.io modules for the server layer.
 The socket.io module provides server-side, and client-side components with similar APIs.
 In particular, it allows event handling functionality